office: 707-462-4168 x 700 / mobile: 415-533-8642

 office: 707-462-4168 x 712 / mobile: 707-234-9134

-Michael Boer serves as a Regional Vineyard Manager at Noble Vineyard Management and is responsible for the supervision of personnel, farming production, field safety, farm budgets and other special projects within his area of responsibility.
+Michael Boer serves as Operations Manager at Noble Vineyard Management and is responsible for the supervision of personnel, equipment logistics, trucking and hauling logistic, safety, and other special projects for all three operational farming divisions.
+He collaborates extensively with the Vice President of Operations and the Shop Manager.

 Michael is a graduate of the University of Idaho with a Bachelor of Science degree in Agricultural Systems Management and a minor in Agricultural Economics.
 He is an active member of the Mendocino County Farm Bureau and its Young Farmers and Ranchers group.
 He also serves on the board of Mendocino WineGrower’s Inc.